m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/full-example/actions-interactivity.md

 ## Display the stimuli properly

 We use Actions to display the stimuli in the correct order with specified delays.
-Instead of showing all the entities at once, a `Sequence` Action runs additional Actions to achieve the following when the presentation scene appears:
+Instead of showing all the nodes at once, a `Sequence` Action runs additional Actions to achieve the following when the presentation scene appears:

 - A delay of 1000 milliseconds.
 - Showing the fixation cross.